Special prosecutor to examine allegations against FIFA boss, Swiss Attorney General

 On Friday, the watchdog announced that lawmakers conducting the impeachment process had asked it to review Infantino's conduct too in the investigation after three criminal complaints were filed against both men and other unnamed persons with prosecutors in the capital Bern.

-As a result, Stefan Keller, a presiding judge at one of Switzerland's cantonal courts, had been appointed as "extraordinary prosecutor" on June 29 to review the complaints and determine whether criminal charges should be brought against Lauber.
+Stefan Keller, a presiding judge at a Swiss cantonal court, had been appointed as "extraordinary prosecutor" on June 29 to review the complaints and determine whether criminal charges should be brought against Lauber.

-A fourth criminal complaint had since been filed, the watchdog said in a statement.
-No details of the complaints have been released.
+FIFA said it welcomed the appointment and was cooperating fully.
+Previous complaints against Infantino had been dismissed by various authorities, it said.

+"There was a mountain of questions," Infantino said in a statement provided by FIFA, referring to the investigations in which world soccer was involved at the time of the meetings.

 A Swiss court last year ordered Lauber to recuse himself from world soccer investigations, ruling that his meetings with Infantino raised the appearance of bias.
 Other federal prosecutors are now running the investigations.